vmware-nsx/terraform_edge_topologies/4pnic_hosts_2vSphereClusters/README.md

 ```

 ## Screenshot from a deployment using the default values of the variable file
-This section has a screenshot from a lab environment deployed without changing the value of the variables in the variables.tf file.
+This section has screenshots from a lab environment deployed without changing the value of the variables in the variables.tf file.
 It should help identify where those values are applied, for example, the variables referring to the IPs used for the management interfaces and the uplinks of the edge nodes.

 Edge VMs (8):